open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 ## Create a New Branch

 Every time you start to work on an issue, you need to create a branch to keep issues you are working on separated from each other.
-Before you create your branch, sync your repo following the process in Summary of Steps - Sync Your Fork section of the [previous step](vi-github-and-repositories.md#Summary_of_Steps).
+Before you create your branch, sync your repo using next commands:
+`git fetch upstream` ,
+`git checkout master`,
+`git merge upstream/master`,
+`git push origin master`.
+More details in the [previous step](vi-github-and-repositories.md#Summary_of_Steps).

 Use `git checkout master` to switch to master branch, then use `git checkout -b name_of_your_new_branch` to create and switch to a new branch on your local repository.
 More documentation on checkout can be found [here.](https://git-scm.com/docs/git-checkout)